omidarmat/onLearn/react.md

 1. Render logic: it is all the code living at the top level of the component function, and participates in descibing how the component view looks like.
 For instance, state declarations and JSX return statements are considered render logic.
 Render logic is all the code that is executed as soon as the component is rendered, so each time that the function is called.
 2. Event handler functions: these are pieces of code that are executed as a consequence of the event that the handler is listening to.

 It is important to differentiate between these 2 different types of logic since they do fundamentally different things.
-While render logic is code that renders the component, event handlers contain code that actually **does things**, so that is code that makes things happen in the app.
+While render logic is code that renders the component, event handlers contain code that actually does things, so that is code that makes things happen in the app.
 Event handlers contain things like state updates, HTTP requests, reading input fields, page navigation, and so on.
 These are things that manipulate the app in some way.

-This is important to understand because React requires that components are **pure** when it comes to render logic, in order for everything to work as expected.
+This is important to understand because React requires that components are pure when it comes to render logic, in order for everything to work as expected.

 What does pure mean? we must remind ourselves of some functional programming principles.

-#### **Functional programming principles**
+#### Functional programming principles

-**Side effects:** this happens when a function depends on any data that is outside the function scope, or even more importantly, when a function modifies data that is outside its scope.
+Side effects: this happens when a function depends on any data that is outside the function scope, or even more importantly, when a function modifies data that is outside its scope.
 Side effect is the function's interaction with the outside world.
 Examples of side effects are HTTP requests, writing to the DOM, setting timers and more.

-**Pure functions:** these are functions without side effects.
+Pure functions: these are functions without side effects.
 They do not change any variable outside their scope.
 Also, when they are given the same input, they always return the same output.

 Here is an example of a pure function: